JonasGiven/HR-data-attendance-analysis-for-Atliq-technologies/README.md

 Now, you have all the necessary columns to create DAX measures for SL%, WFH%, and P% in Power BI.

 **Step 2: Data Transformation in MySQL**
-When deleting unwanted columns (like employee names) in Excel, it affected the formulas for P, SL, WFH, and TWD, causing errors.
+When deleting unwanted columns (like the columns of individual employees) in Excel, it affected the formulas for P, SL, WFH, and TWD, causing errors.
 To solve this, I used MySQL:

 1. Create a schema for HR attendance in MySQL.
 2. Upload the modified data with the relevant columns to the MySQL table.